User Experience is a person’s perceptions and responses resulting from the use and/or anticipated use of a product, system or service.

 UX Design Process

-The first thing we need to think about is how to align the user’s goals with the business goals.
+The first consideration should be how to align the user’s goals with the business goals.

 As a general rule, the business goals must revolve around providing a useful, usable, and delightful experience.